-Avoid Costly Mistakes With US Export Administration Regulations (EAR) Compliance and Penalties
+Avoid Costly Mistakes With US Export Administration Act, EAR Compliance and Penalties

 If you are cited for violating the US Export Control and commerce regulations, 15 CFR 730-774 (2007) (EAR), you can face both criminal and administrative penalties.
 United States Export Administration Regulations are focused on keeping dangerous goods out of the wrong hands.
 Therefore, the government has established a high level of oversight.

-- Investigations for violating Export Administration Regulations can be costly – keeping your reputation is essential.
+- Investigations for violating Export Control Regulations can be costly – keeping your reputation is essential.